anikonomova/Classic-arcade-game-clone/README.md

 ## How it's made?

-The starting code is from Udacity's Front-End Web Developer Nanodegree Program.
-I used HTML, CSS, JS to:
+The code is from Udacity's Front-End Web Developer Nanodegree Program.
+I used HTML, CSS, JS to change the app.js, style.css and index.html files to:

 * manipulate the DOM;
 * create the classes, the new objects and add their methods
 * add a points counter, lives counter and a replay button;